Welcome to our BBEC Transition Page where you’ll find lots of useful information about moving to BBEC!

 If my child is ill, how do I report the absence?

-If your child is ill then you must ring the school number on 01274 676285 before 8.30am every day that your child is absent.
+If your child is ill then you must ring the school number on 01274 676285 press option 1 for the dedicated absence line before 8.30am every day that your child is absent.

 How much homework will my child receive and how do I know if my child gets any homework?